Simon Boswell: Biography

+Early years

-An alumnus of the independent The Haberdashers' Aske's Boys' School, Boswell studied English literature at Pembroke College, Cambridge.
+Boswell was born in London in 1953.
+He studied at The Haberdashers' Aske's Boys' School and English literature at Pembroke College, Cambridge.

 Playing the guitar since age 12, he was an accomplished guitarist and was signed by Transatlantic Records in 1975 whilst still at college.
 This led to the release of his first solo album, "The Mind Parasites", a collection of contemporary acoustic songs and instrumentals.

-He formed the band "Advertising" in 1977, at the beginning of the punk rock era.
-Labelled "Power Pop," the band was more of an homage to the pop art style of Andy Warhol and the Velvet Underground.
-They toured extensively with Blondie.
+He formed the band Advertising in 1977.

-After the split of "Advertising", Boswell became a record producer both in the United Kingdom and Italy.
-He produced Italian mega star Renato Zero's album and album of Nino Buonocore.
-Boswell's record productions from the 1980s have influenced many contemporary musicians, notably the sample of the band 23 Skidoo's "Coup" which became The Chemical Brothers' "Block Rockin' Beats".
-After producing two albums for the London band Live Wire, he joined the band.
+Boswell later became a record producer both in the United Kingdom and Italy.
+He produced Renato Zero's album and album of Nino Buonocore.

-Film
+Film scoring

 Boswell's film career started in 1985, and since then he has countless awards from around the world and has been nominated twice for a BAFTA award.

-Some Directors that Boswell has worked with include Danny Boyle, Michael Hoffman, Dario Argento, Clive Barker and Alejandro Jodorowsky.
-Genres of his work in film include Italian exploitation ("Phenomena", "Stage Fright"), contemporary thrillers ("Shallow Grave", "Hackers"), horror flicks ("Lord of Illusions", "Hardware"), romances and character studies ("Jack and Sarah", "This Year's Love", "Born Romantic"), dramas ("In My Father's Den", "The War Zone", "My Zinc Bed"), fantasies ("Santa Sagre", "Photographing Fairies", "Tin Man") and literary classics ("A Midsummer Night's Dream", "Cousin Bette").
-He has also collaborated with many high-profile artists on his projects, such as Elton John, Dolly Parton and Marianne Faithfull.

-Established as a live performer as well as working in recording studio, he is accomplished with electronic and rock genres, combining these with epic orchestral scores.

 Boswell has also worked on two projects with the Vatican.
 "Santo Subito" was his first project, which was a film collaboration setting the speeches and the singing of Pope John Paul II to Boswell's music and visuals.

 Boswell more recently composed for and produced the album "Alma Mater", featuring Pope Benedict XVI.
-The works on the album combine Gregorian chant along with Western art contemporary music and Middle-Eastern influences, and the album was launched officially at a concert in Westminster Cathedral in November 2009, featuring the Chamber Choir of the Philharmonic Academy of Rome and singer Yasemin Sannino.

-TV
+Television scoring

 Boswell has composed for BAFTA nominated TV series The Lakes, and collaborated with film-maker Brian Hill and poet Simon Armitage on "Pornography: The Musical" and "Songbirds".